Best Bike Lock of 2023: Strong and Practical

 They make entertaining reading.
 But there are a few reasons to be wary of these articles...

 They don’t test many locks.
-They don’t use standardised tools or methods.
+They don’t use standardized tools or methods.
 And without inside info, they don't necessarily attack the locks in the same way a thief would.
 So it’s difficult to be sure of the results.

 In fact, beyond “all cable locks are rubbish” and “an angle grinder will cut through anything”, the conclusions they draw are neither certain nor particularly useful.